 4. Fill your car up with windshield fluid.
 Making sure you have enough windshield fluid, the anti-freeze kind, can be important when you’re driving in snow.
 Anti-freezing windshield liquid can be used to clear snow from your windshield.

 5. Equip your car with an anti-freeze coolant.
 Coolant can freeze, and when it does, it will expand.
 This expansion could cause damage to your vehicle.
 If you are unsure about which coolant you should be using, this is something that can be taken up with your average mechanic.

 By taking these measures, you can reduce your chances of being involved in a weather-related collision.
 Although you can control your own driving, you cannot control what other drivers are going to do.
-If you are involved in a car accident that was caused by a negligent or careless driver, please do not hesitate to contact a St. Louis auto accident lawyer at Fox Goldblatt & Singer PC today to discuss your case.
+If you are involved in a car accident that was caused by a negligent or careless driver, please do not hesitate to contact a St. Louis car accident attorney at Goldblatt & Singer today to discuss your case.